kubernetes/enhancements/keps/sig-api-machinery/4006-transition-spdy-to-websockets/README.md

 #### GA

+- `kubectl` environment variables and API Server feature gates are locked to on by default.
+- Deprecate `kubectl` environment variables and API Server feature gates for future removal.
+- Address RBAC authorization for WebSocket upgrades.
+The mechanism must be compatible with existing authorization rules for subresources (e.g., `pods/exec`) that are typically enforced on POST requests.
 - Add WebSocket support for HTTPS proxies.
   - See (https://github.com/kubernetes/kubernetes/issues/126134)
 - Conformance tests for `RemoteCommand` completed and enabled.